 Florida is one of just a handful of states that does not recognize legal separation.
 That being said, couples can still choose to enter into a formal agreement that outlines the terms of child custody, child support, and more.
 The couple can then live separately as though they are single, even though they are actually still legally married.

 While these arrangements work for many couples, there are times when one person may start to consider formally ending the marriage.
-So, when is divorce better than a separation?
-Below are four scenarios in which a formal dissolution may be appropriate.
+So, when is divorce better than separation?
+Below are four scenarios in which a formal dissolution with the help of an Orlando divorce lawyer may be appropriate.

 Many couples separate and use the experience as a pre-divorce trial.
 They use the time apart from their spouse to determine if they want to make it work, or if they are enjoying living as a non-married person.
 If you already know that there is no chance you will reconcile with your spouse, you may want to opt for starting the divorce process instead of taking even more time for a separation.